jloOop/Boundary-Spin-Momentum-Filtering-Data/python-scripts/Solvers/ReadMe.md

  stdout.txt
 ```

-Here `total_probs.npy` is the discrete survival probability
+Here `total_probs.npy` is the discrete survival curve

 $$
 S(t;\omega)=\|\Psi_t\|^2.
 $$

-From this one obtains the detected fraction
+From this one obtains the finite-window detected fraction

 $$
 D_T(\omega)=1-S(T;\omega),